🎉 BOOK A FREE CONSULTATION NOW 🎉

 Some prenup lawyers may also be Notary Publics or have someone at their firm who is one, which means you can get your prenup notarized in their office.
 This cost will also vary depending on your geographical location and the lawyers’ pricing model.

-Getting a prenup notarized is affordable!
+The bottom line: Getting a prenup notarized is affordable!

 You may be flustered with all of those wedding expenses adding up, and we totally understand!
 But notarization shouldn’t be an expense you worry about.
-If you’re using HelloPrenup, notarization costs a flat $50 and you can do it all from your couch.
-I mean what is better than that?
-The most expensive route is calling a mobile notary to show up at your house (this is around $100) but you may also go in person to a shipping service store or bank where the cost is around $30-$50, and may even be free!
+If you’re using HelloPrenup, notarization costs a flat $50, and you can do it all from your couch.
+I mean, what is better than that?
+The most expensive route is calling a mobile notary to show up at your house (this is around $100), but you may also go in person to a shipping service store or bank, where the cost is around $30-$50, and may even be free!
 So, pop some champagne, greet your Notary Public, sign that document, and cheers to a new chapter with your soulmate!

 You are writing your life story.
 Get on the same page with a prenup.
 For love that lasts a lifetime, preparation is key.
 Safeguard your shared tomorrows, starting today.